MaxMight01/Academic-Collabs-GNN/README.md

 **Evaluation:** Computes note embeddings on the `edge_index` of the data, and scores both real links and negatives.

 **Visualization:** Saves plots for PCA and t-SNE.
-Also output correlation between the evaluation score and publication count difference, evaluation score and citation count difference, and evaluation score and institution Jaccard index.
+Also outputs correlation between the evaluation score and publication count difference, evaluation score and citation count difference, and evaluation score and institution Jaccard index.

 **Logging:** A JSON file is created consisting of the evaluated metrics of the model and the hyperparameters used.